Heidenheim vs RB Leipzig

 RB Leipzig

 Meanwhile, Leipzig are coming off a disappointing 3-2 loss to Juventus in the UEFA Champions League.
-Marco Rose's men failed to capitalize on their numerical advantage, despite regaining the lead through Benjamin Šeško, who completed his brace with goals in the 30th and 65th minutes, the latter coming from a penalty.
+Marco Rose’s men failed to make their numerical advantage count, despite regaining the lead through Benjamin Šeško, who completed his brace from the spot.

-However, a brace from Dušan Vlahović and a late goal by Sérgio Conceição turned the game on its head, resulting in back-to-back UCL losses for the Red Bulls.
-"It's a tough lesson, but we have to make sure we do learn from tonight," Rose said after the match.
-He added, "We have to be ready on Sunday for the difficult game in Heidenheim, even though the way we lost is still emotionally present."
+Dušan Vlahović’s brace and a goal from Sérgio Conceição turned the game on its head, handing the Red Bulls back-to-back UCL losses.
+"It's a tough lesson, but we have to make sure we do learn from tonight," Rose said after the loss.

 Team form